Samsung/tizen-docs/docs/iot/getting-started/tizen-image-download-flash.md

     Click **Burn** and wait until the flashing routine is finished.
 This may take few minutes and you may have to enter your supervisor password, which is required to access the SD card.

+If you want to modify the exist profile, select **Edit**.

 ![IoT Setup Manager Edit](media/iot_setup_manager_edit_window.png)

-**Figure: IoT Setup Manager Edit Window**
+The IoT Setup Manager edit view contains the following fields:

-The edit UI components are:

 -   **Profile name**